 A block of silken tofu is a good substitute for eggs and dairy products in vegetarian and vegan recipes.
 But it is so much more than that!
 You can make a wide range of delicious dishes like lasagna, garlic mushroom pasta, curry, cheesecake, pancakes, and even brownies!
 Keep on reading and discover these 30 silken tofu recipes:

 An appetizing, easy recipe for cold silken tofu that you can whip up in under 10 minutes.
 It’s perfect as a quick meal on the go or side dish!
-The dish features a block of silky-smooth tofu paired with chili sauce to create an exquisite blend of flavors.
+The dish features a block of silky-smooth tofu paired with chili sauce and topped with sprinkles of sesame seeds to create an exquisite blend of flavors.
 Top with a few spring onions for added color.